 The first two images I saw of Japan as a young child were of Himeji Castle surrounded by cherry blossom and a Geisha standing on a small bridge.
-They awakened my fascination with the country, it’s history and it’s culture.
+They awakened my fascination with the country, its history and its culture.
 From our first visit that fascination has continued to grow and I’ve returned at every opportunity.
-Across the country we’ve discovered temples, castles, gardens and shrines that are hundreds of years old, some over a thousand years old but my first visit to this site I will never forget.
+Across the country, we’ve discovered temples, castles, gardens and shrines that are hundreds of years old, some over a thousand years old but my first visit to this World Heritage site I will never forget.

 Getting to Himeji Castle